Frequently Asked Questions

 Do you guarantee sightings?

-No. We look for whales and bears each day.
+No, we do not guarantee specific sightings.
+We look for whales and bears (and other wildlife) each day.
 Unfortunately this does not mean that we see them each and every day.
 We feel that “guaranteeing” certain species creates inappropriate expectations.
-We always see a lot of wildlife (and spectacular scenery) and prefer our guests appreciate what they DO see rather than be unhappy about what they DON’T see.
+We always see a lot of wildlife (and spectacular scenery) and prefer that our guests appreciate what they DO see rather than be unhappy about what they DON’T see.
 When a company “guarantees” sightings, it means only that you may try again without charge, not that you are certain of seeing a whale or bear.

 Although we see bears more often than not, your chance of seeing bears would be higher if you take a dedicated bear watching tour.
 (Please CLICK HERE for more info about bears).